 All told, it’s estimated that 90,000 souls arrived in California in 1849 alone, half of them taking an overland route and half of them coming by sea.
 It is further estimated that a relatively scant 40,000 to 50,000 of these gold seekers were American, the rest coming from abroad.
 Fewer than 4,000 of these were African American, most from the United States, but also some from countries in South America like Brazil and Peru.
 The arrival of some 20,000 immigrants from China seeking gold led to both the Chinese Exclusion Act and the Foreign Miners Tax.
 And while there were some women, their numbers were hardly significant — a scant 700 or so women went west to the California goldfields, most of these wives and prostitutes.

 The problem with a weak rule of law and a lot of gold sitting around is that property rights quickly become difficult and complicated to enforce.
 This is a theme that runs throughout all of the gold rushes and the California Gold Rush is no exception.
 This was not helped by the strange, nebulous relationship of what would later become the State of California to the United States.

 At the time of the Gold Rush, California was not a part of the United States at all, it was simply under the control of the United States military thanks to the Mexican-American War.
 Indeed, California was never a territory in the way other Western states were.
-It went from a military-occupied area with a “provisional government” in 1846 to a state in 1850 with no status as a territory in between.
+It went from a military-occupied area with a “provisional government” in 1846 to being granted statehood in 1850 with no status as a territory in between.

 All of this means that there was never any degree of civil control or traditional rule of law during the period of the California Gold Rush.
 No legislature, no executive, and no judiciary existed until California became a state in 1850.
 The result of this meant that the actual law as it was applied was a curious mixture of Mexican law, American values, and whatever you could get away with.